computationalAstroUAM/haloscope/README.md

 - **Linear Constraints**: Ensures generated predictions meet specified linear constraints.
 - **Random Sampling**: Supports probabilistic predictions by drawing samples from the conditional distribution.

-## Citation

-If you use this code, please cite the following paper:

-> The multi-dimensional halo assembly bias can be preserved when enhancing halo properties with HALOSCOPE, [Ramakrishnan et al., 2024](https://arxiv.org/abs/2410.07361)

 ---